jbohren/conman/README.md

 A *Conman* "scheme" is a set of RTT components, and a pair of directed acyclic computational graphs on these components and their RTT ports: the **estimation graph** and the **control graph**.
-These graphs are meant to be computed topologically in realtime, so their respective parts should either compute in a separate thread and exchange information, or should compute with bounded latency.
+These graphs are meant to be computed topologically in realtime, so their respective vertices should either compute their results with bounded latency, or asynchronously in a separate thread.

 These two graphs may share vertices (RTT components), but are distinguished by their arcs (relevant RTT ports).